Eventual-Inc/daft-launcher/docs/book/src/commands.md

 ## Init Config

-This command is, in essence, the entrypoint to using daft-launcher.
+This command is, in essence, the entrypoint to using daft launcher.
 This will initialize an empty configuration file, named `.daft.toml`, in the current working directory.
 The file itself will contain some default values that you can tune to your liking.
 Some of the values are required, while others are optional; which ones are which will be denoted as such.